CircleEducation/circle-education-local/hire/michael-fares.md

 jobtitle: Professor of Arabic

 location: Houston, TX
 blurb: "I am an educator and creative turned programmer.
 My previous experience is in higher education, foreign language pedagogy, and curriculum design.
 Creativity is the common thread in all of my work, and my mission is to bring a creative spirit to everything I do.
-I decided to study coding at ACA to embrace the certain future of technology in education, and take my skills to the next level." # tells us what your mission is, why you learned coding, or what makes you special
+I decided to study coding at ACA to embrace the certain future of technology in education, and take my skills to the next level."

 # the first 3 will display on the card display, but list as many as you want, they will be visible on your hire page
 skills: